PowerDNS/pdns/pdns/README-dnsdist.md

 that can arise in this kind of setup:

- * If the master is part of a pool of servers, the first SOA query can be directed by `dnsdist` to a different server than the following AXFR/IXFR one.
-If all servers are not perfectly synchronised at all times, it might to synchronisation issues.
+ * If the master is part of a pool of servers, the first SOA query can be directed by `dnsdist` to a different server than the following AXFR/IXFR one, which might fail if the servers are not perfectly synchronised.
  * If the master only allows AXFR/IXFR based on the source address of the requestor, it might be confused by the fact that the source address will be the one from the `dnsdist` server.